Caroline Leavitt: Portrait of a modern novelist - The Writer

 The harsh reality is that the vast majority of us will not pen the next Eat, Pray, Love or Gone Girl.
 Frankly, if we all knew exactly what it takes to go viral or pen a smash best-seller, we’d all have done so by now.

-ollow-up, Is This Tomorrow, was both a New York Times and a USA Today best-seller.
+So how refreshing it was to call up Caroline Leavitt on a sunny morning in June and hear her talk candidly about all the moments in her career, not just the best-selling ones.
+Granted, Leavitt is no stranger to success; her ninth novel, the New York Times best-seller Pictures of You, was a massive hit, undergoing several printings before the book was even released.
+Her follow-up, Is This Tomorrow, was both a New York Times and a USA Today best-seller.
 Her latest novel is Cruel Beautiful World, which was released in October 2016 to a wealth of positive reviews.

 But behind that long line of success are decades’ worth of real hardship.
 Here Leavitt shares what I consider to be the “real” life of a modern-day novelist: There will be high points, there will be harsh blows, and you will probably have to teach, consult, or edit to make ends meet.
 All you can do is return to the writing, day after day – and never, ever give up.